 • Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included journals posted to unusual accounts.
+These included journals posted to an unexpected account combinations.

 Identifying and responding to risks of material misstatement related to compliance with laws and regulations